Yilin-Yang/covid-3d-printing-mi/flexspirator.md

 The **Filter Slot** is the hole into which the Filter Tray is placed.
-The space between the Filter Tray and the Filter Slot (not labeled) is the **Cartridge/Slot Interface**; this must be filled with a **Cartridge/Slot Interface Sealant**, such as petroleum jelly applied to the outer edge of the Filter Tray, to prevent contaminated air from flowing around and bypassing the filter media.
+The space between the Filter Tray and the Filter Slot (not labeled) is the **Cartridge/Slot Interface**; this must be filled with a **Cartridge/Slot Interface Sealant**, such as petroleum jelly applied to the lip of the Filter Tray, to prevent contaminated air from flowing around and bypassing the filter media.